jessmed749/Longhorn-Network/README.md

 - **Edge Cases**:
   - Students with no shared attributes (e.g., no roommate, no shared internships, etc.).
-  - Students with no chat history or no defined pod membership.
+  - Students with no chat history or no defined   membership.
   - Students who are roommates but have no other connections.

 ---